Igalia/browserperfrunner/README.md

 this scripts without having to clone the whole WebKit repository (which is huge)

 This is specially useful for running benchmarks on embedded boards.
+  * If you are using Yocto, there is a recipe for installing this (and the required deps) in [meta-webkit](https://github.com/Igalia/meta-webkit/blob/master/recipes-benchmark/browserperfrunner/browserperfrunner_git.bb)

 Currently there are two main tools here: